Evie J. Gerber, Ph.D., Licensed Psychologist

-Dr. Gerber is a licensed psychologist in Maryland with Pennsylvania licensure in progress.
-Evie earned degrees from Millersville University (Psychology, BA), the College of William & Mary (Psychology, MA) and UMBC (Clinical Psychology, PhD; APA-accredited).
+Dr. Gerber is a licensed psychologist in Pennsylvania and Maryland.
+Evie earned her doctoral degree from UMBC (Clinical Psychology, PhD; APA-accredited).
 In 2011, she completed a pre-doctoral internship in professional psychology at the College of William & Mary Counseling Center (APA-accredited).
 In 2012, she completed a post-internship position at the University of the Sciences Counseling Center in Philadelphia.
 In addition, Evie has experience providing clinical services in a range of settings including an inpatient psychiatric hospital, domestic violence center, and community mental health center.
-Evie is an ally to the LGBTQ community.
-She is a skilled generalist and has treated clients with a wide‐range of presenting concerns (e.g., adjustment/transitions, anxiety, bereavement, bulimia, body image concerns, depression, interpersonal relationships, self-injury, sexual assault, stress management, trauma).
+Evie is an ally to the LGBTQ+ community.
+Evie facilitates the following groups: Spectrum (LGBTQ+), Surviving to Thriving (Sexual Assault Recovery), and Mindfulness.
+She is a skilled generalist and has treated clients with a wide‐range of presenting concerns (e.g., adjustment/transitions, anxiety, bereavement, bulimia, body image, depression, interpersonal relationships, self-injury, sexual assault/trauma, and stress management).
 Additional areas of interest include mindfulness-based cognitive therapy and social justice.

 Director of Student Wellness